flightaware/casstcl/README.md

  **-error_only** instructs casstcl to only call the callback function on error.
 If error-only is specified and the callback from the cassandra cpp-driver indicates the asynchronous request was successful, the future object is deleted and the callback is not taken.
 Assuming most requests are succeeding this greatly reduces invocations of the Tcl interpreter, and can bring a major performance increase.

- If **-batch** is specified the argument is a batch object and that is used as the source of the statement(s).
+ If **-batch** is specified the request is a batch object and that is used as the source of the statement(s).

  If **-table** is specified it is the fully qualified name of a table and *-array* is also required, and vice versa.
 These specify the affected table name and an array that the data elements will come from.
 Args are zero or more arguments which are element names for the array and also legal column names for the table.
 This technology will infer the data types and handle them behind your back as long as import_column_type_map has been run on the connection.